Sophiayeung10/Sophiayeung10/README.md

 - Projects I have done: **In my previous semester, I took Probability & Random Processes, using MATLAB to build graphs of PDFs and CDFs for my assignments.
 Additionally, in the Principles of Electrical Engineering lab, I worked with a classmate to build low-pass and band-pass filters on a breadboard.**

-- Extracurricular Activities: **Joined the Multi-cultural Club as a social media manager.
-Joined the Hong Kong Student Association as a member**
+- Extracurricular Activities: **Joined the Multi-cultural Club as a social media manager at Middlesex College.
+Joined the Hong Kong Student Association as a member at Rutgers.**

 - Description: **I participated in and planned various events, and made friends in these organizations.
 I believe this experience of working as a team with my classmates will help me interact effectively with many professional developers and engineers.**